Mi Pay Launched in India, Xiaomi's UPI-Based Payments App

 Mi Pay payments app has been launched in India.
-Xiaomi at the Redmi Go launch event on Tuesday the Unified Payments Interface (UPI) based payments app in the country.
-To company emphasised it has complied with data localisation requirements, and the Mi Pay app has been approved by the National Payments Council of India (NPCI).
+Xiaomi at the Redmi Go launch event on Tuesday launched the Unified Payments Interface (UPI) based payments app in the country.
+The company emphasised it has complied with data localisation requirements, and the Mi Pay app has been approved by the National Payments Council of India (NPCI).
 ICICI Bank will function as the payment service provider for the Mi Pay app.
+The service not only allows payments via UPI but also via debit cards, credit cards, and Internet banking.

 Xiaomi says the Mi Pay app will be available via the Mi Apps store soon, and that the framework will be deeply integrated within MIUI over the next couple of weeks so that users will not need to open the Mi Pay app to make payments.